Liga 4 (Indonesia)

-Liga 4 (English: League Four) is the fourth-tier of the football competition system in Indonesia, and the only amateur league football competition in Indonesia.
-The competition is organized by Football Association of Indonesia (PSSI) and the first season starts in 2024.
+Liga 4 (English: League Four) is the fourth-tier of the football competition system in Indonesia.
+The competition is organized by the Football Association of Indonesia (PSSI) and the first season started in 2024.

 History

 From 2015 to 2023, there was no fourth-tier competition in the Indonesian football league system following the merger of Liga Nusantara with the First Division, which resulted in the formation of the Liga 3 as the lowest tier of the national league structure.

 In 2024, PSSI restructured the league system and reintroduced the fourth-tier competition under the name Liga 4, following the elevation of the Liga 3 to a semi-professional status operated by the I-League.